IMMM-SFA/im3components/im3components/wrf_tell/README.md

 3. Find the *launch_balancing_authorities.sl* slurm script, open it in your favorite text editor, and make the following changes:
   * Make all the same account information changes as above.
 The estimated run time for this step is 8 hrs for a 40 year period.
   * Set the paths in the srun section:
-    * “--is-historical” should should be set to *True* if you are running the historical period or *False* if you are doing a future scenario
+    * The “--is-historical” flag should should be set to **True** if you are running the historical period or **False** if you are doing a future scenario
     * “--balancing-authority-to-county” should point to the *fips_service_match_2019.csv* file
-    * “--county-population-by-year” should point to the *county_populations_2000_to_2019.csv* file if you are running the historical period and to either the *ssp3_county_population.csv* or *ssp5_county_popluation.csv* file depending on which future scenario you are running.
+    * “--county-population-by-year” should point to the *county_populations_2000_to_2019.csv* file if you are running the historical period and to either the *ssp3_county_population.csv* or *ssp5_county_popluation.csv* file depending on which future scenario you are running
     * “--county-mean-data-directory_directory” should point to where you stored the output files from the first step (see the table above)
     * “--output_directory” should point to where you want to store the output files (see the table above)
     * The final line of the slurm script provides the year range of data you want to process
-  * After these changes, the *launch_counties.sl* script should look something like this:
+  * After these changes, the *launch_balancing_authorities.sl* script should look something like this:

 ![Lauch Counties](images/launch_counties_completed.png)